Close up of the hand of a PHS student holdidng an epee during Fencing class

 Keep behavior, language, and conversation topics appropriate for a public place.

-If your class ends early or you have an unscheduled class period, please be mindful of classes still in progress and keep hallway noise to a minimum.
+If your class ends early or you have a free period, please be mindful of other classes and keep hallway noise to a minimum.

-Food is allowed only in the Fellowship Hall, outdoors, or (when necessary) in the hallway outside the lounge at the Onsite Volunteer Station.
+Food is allowed only in the Fellowship Hall, outdoors, or (when absolutely necessary) in the hallway outside the lounge near the Onsite Volunteer Station.

 Spilled food must be cleaned up immediately.